How to use the command 'bmaptool' (with examples)

 Explanation:

-• source.img: The source image file that needs to be copied.
+• source.img: The source image file that will be copied to the destination device.

-• /dev/sdb: The destination device where the image file will be copied.
+• /dev/sdb: The target device where the image file will be copied.

 Code: